On-Campus Day* - Your course activity is done in-person Monday - Friday, before 6 PM.

 Is this the right fit for me?

-- the ability to read and understand complex instructions
+- the ability to visualize and execute complex instructions

 Upon successfully completing the required working hours and apprenticeship education periods, graduates will be awarded journeyperson status by Alberta’s Apprenticeship and Industry Training.

-Start your career by finding an employer who is willing to indenture you as an apprentice or get training in our Pre-Employment Pipetrades program.
-You will work both indoors and outdoors at physically demanding tasks that often require climbing.
-As a steamfitter–pipefitters, you will likely be employed by pipeline construction contractors and sub-contractors, thermal or steam generating plants, manufacturers, utility companies, oil refineries, gas plants, pulp mills and chemical plants.
+Steamfitter pipefitters work both indoors and outdoors at physically demanding tasks that often require climbing.
+As a steamfitter pipefitters, you will likely be employed by pipeline construction contractors and sub-contractors, thermal or steam generating plants, manufacturers, utility companies, oil refineries, gas plants, pulp mills and chemical plants.